venovako/KogAcc/README.md

 Note, the ``hypot*_noerrno.c`` files are not provided there but can be easily modified from the corresponding ``hypot*.c`` files by eliminating all references to ``errno``.
 Then, ``hypotf*.c`` in ``src/binary32/hypot`` and ``hypot*.c`` in ``src/binary64/hypot`` subdirectories of the cloned CORE-MATH repository have to be compiled manually (check the paths here in ``src/x86_64.mk``).

-All testing has been performed with the correctly rounded functions.
+All testing has been performed on x86_64 Linux and macOS, with the correctly rounded functions.
+It is strongly recommended to use them whenever possible.

 ### Make options